Biggles

 We were harshly reminded of the grim reality of equine welfare work, on the evening of July 1st 2025 – when we received a call about an abandoned foal.

-Only days old, dehydrated and desperately weak from starvation, Biggles serves as a sad reminder that our need to be Here4Horses is as relevant and important as ever.
+Less than 48 hours old, dehydrated and desperately weak from starvation, Biggles serves as a sad reminder that our need to be Here4Horses is as relevant and important as ever.

 One of our team of volunteers immediately whisked him off to Clevedale Vets Equine where Vet Alistair Love so kindly met her at 10pm to administer fluids, test his antibody levels and give him antibiotics.
 It was a long night trying to teach him to suckle from a bottle.